-Grey's latest casualty, Alex Karev's father Jimmy Evans, died a relatively peaceful death on the winter premiere episode after a pretty tumultuous recurring role throughout Season 10.
+Alex Karev's father Jimmy Evans died a relatively peaceful death on the Season 10 winter premiere episode after a pretty tumultuous recurring role throughout the season.
 A former heroin addict and current alcoholic who beat his wife and sons when they were younger, Evans ditched Karev and his siblings early in life.
-As such, Karev has daddy issues, which manifested in a major way earlier this season after his girlfriend Jo proved Karev's patient was actually his father.
+As such, Karev has daddy issues, which manifested in a major way in season 10 after his girlfriend Jo proved Karev's patient was actually his father.
 Evans' health goes downhill after complications from his alcohol and drug abuse lead to cardiac arrest and, subsequently, a botched surgery at the hands of sleep-deprived, ego-trippin' intern Shane.
-Karev forgives his dad, tells him it's OK to let go, and says goodbye for the last time.
+Karev forgives his dad, tells him it's OK to let go and says goodbye for the last time.

-She may have been a bit over-eager, but we liked Brooks.
+She may have been a bit overeager, but we liked Brooks.
 She was shaping up to be a real contender for favorite resident.
-One of five new surgical interns who came to Seattle Grace (now known as Grey Sloan Memorial Hospital) during Season 9, Brooks starts her internship off with a bang… um, literally — she and Karev enjoy a few good romps in the on-call room.
-She is handpicked by Derek Shepherd to be "his" intern and train in the neurosurgical field, and she becomes a favorite of Dr. McDreamy and his wife, Meredith Grey.
-Brooks tragically dies in the Season 10 premiere, after she gets electrocuted in the basement trying to find Dr. Webber.
-Shepherd attempts surgery to save her life, but to no avail.
+Brooks tragically died in the Season 10 premiere after she got electrocuted in the basement trying to find Dr. Webber.
+Shepherd attempts surgery to save her life to no avail.
+Yikes.

 Chief Richard Webber's wife, Adele Webber, suffers through the last few seasons of her time on Grey's Anatomy with Alzheimer's.
 Even though Meredith Grey tampers with her and Shepherd's Alzheimer's drug trial to get Adele the medicine she needs, Adele's Alzheimer's continues to get worse.
 On the way to Bailey's wedding, Richard receives a call from the hospital telling him that Adele is on the way to the hospital.
 Bailey and Richard head to the hospital together, where Bailey immediately begins to work on Adele.
 They ended up working on her together, though, nearly causing Bailey to totally miss her own wedding.
 While the talented surgeons were able to save Adele's life on the table, the surgery proved too stressful for her heart and she died of a heart attack soon after.